dyna-dot/managing-security-incidents/README.md

 * [IBM QRadar Community Edition](https://developer.ibm.com/qradar/ce/): IBM is bringing free QRadar to a wider audience with Community Edition.
 Community Edition is a fully-featured version of QRadar that is low memory, low EPS, and includes perpetual license.
 * [IBM Resilient](https://www.resilientsystems.com/): IBM Resilient Incident Response Platform (IRP) is the leading platform for orchestrating and automating incident response processes.
 * [Maven](http://maven.apache.org/download.cgi) - needed to build the client.
-Maven is a build automation tool used primarily for Java projects.
+Maven is a build automation tool used primarily for projects.
 Maven addresses two aspects of building software: first, it describes how software is built, and second, it describes its dependencies.

 # Steps